gravityhopper/gravityhopper-custom-code-keeper/readme.txt

-=== Custom Code Keeper for Gravity Forms ===
+=== PHP Code Keeper for Gravity Forms ===
 Contributors: uamv
 Donate link: https://typewheel.xyz/give/?via=GH-CCK
-Tags: gravity, forms, code, developer, php, snippets Requires PHP: 7.2
+Tags: gravity, forms, code, developer, php, snippets Requires PHP: 7.4
 Requires at least: 5.6
-Tested up to: 6.1
+Tested up to: 6.5.4
-Stable tag: 2.3.1
+Stable tag: 2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides a reliable and consistent way to store and load custom form-related code on your site.
+Provides a reliable and consistent way to create, store, edit, and load custom form-related PHP code on your site.

 == Description ==

 = How does it work? =

-Custom Code Keeper for Gravity Forms…
+PHP Code Keeper for Gravity Forms…

 - creates a directory at `wp-content/uploads/gravity_hopper/code/`.
 - adds a file `gf-global-code.php` *(for housing globally run code)*.
 - optionally creates/duplicates/deletes a `gf-00xx.php` file for every form created/duplicated/deleted. *(for housing form-specific code)*
 - will load all files in the code directory associated with an existing form or having prefix that has been explicitly allowed.
 - allows exporting any number of code files to compressed .zip.
-- introduces a form settings page whereby you can preview relevant custom code and create a file if one doesn't yet exist.
+- introduces pages in the Gravity Forms interface whereby you can manage custom PHP code.

-**Please note that Custom Code Keeper is intended for code organization only and doesn't restrict when code is run.
+**Code Keeper does not restrict when specific files are included on the site.
 All code from allowed files residing in the `gravity_hopper/code/` directory will run for all forms.
 Always use appropriate hooks and/or conditional checks when targeting specific forms and fields.**

 = Why use it? =

-Custom Code Keeper provides orderliness to your code customizations, gives you a better sense of the specific code running across your site, and helps ensure your customizations are not lost when other site modifications are made.
+PHP Code Keeper provides orderliness to your code customizations, gives you a better sense of the specific code running across your site, and helps ensure your customizations are not lost when other site modifications are made.

-Learn more in the walk-through article _[What is Custom Code Keeper for Gravity Forms?](https://gravityhopper.com/custom-code-keeper-for-gravity-forms/)_
+Learn more in the walk-through article _[What is PHP Code Keeper for Gravity Forms?](https://gravityhopper.com/custom-code-keeper-for-gravity-forms/)_

 = Need more for your Gravity Forms development? =